numaga94/Codeacademy/mixed-message/README.md

 Show examples of usage:

-1. Pull the source code of this project by git
+1. open your terminal and pull the source code of this project by git

    `git clone https://github.com/NumagaConsulting/Codeacademy/tree/feature/mixed-message`